itservizi2/Alex_M_Python_Fork/lesson_25_homework/homework.md

 # Homework

-This homework is intended to have you invesitage ways to work with a library most of you are not familiar with.
+This homework is intended to have you investigate ways to work with a library most of you are not familiar with.

 The library you need to install is `pandas`, also install `openpyxl`.